Marketing, Lead Generation, and Sales – The Blurred Lines of Business

 I have been in the marketing space since 2008.
 I started in Corporate America working for 2 very large, fortune 500 companies.
 I played the role of marketing manager, email marketing manager, and marketing consultant.
 For the last 5 years, I have been helping small businesses market and grow their business through creative small business marketing ideas and creating marketing processes to get more done.
+I have recently rejoined the corporate ranks and started as a marketing director for a small business.

 Recently, I have noticed a massive swing in what people understand about marketing, lead generation, and sales.
 The confusion is happening because the lines between the three continue to be blurred.